Skip to content

 LeftRight

-China's latest five-year plan positions AI as an employment engine to offset approximately 300 million retirements in the coming decade.
-Human Resources Minister Wang Xiaoping stated the government is 'actively leveraging AI' to create jobs for 12.7 million university graduates this year.
-GDP growth is targeted at 4.5–5%, the lowest since the 1990s.
+China's five-year plan positions AI as an employment engine to offset roughly 300 million retirements this decade.
+Human Resources Minister Wang Xiaoping said the government is leveraging AI to create jobs for 12.7 million graduates this year.
+GDP growth targets 4.5 to 5%, the lowest since the 1990s.

 The Dallas Fed identifies why career starters bear the brunt of AI displacement: the knowledge they bring from university is exactly what AI already knows.